 The organization’s Business School Impact System provides performance frameworks, while its Deans Across Frontiers program facilitates faculty exchanges.
 These aren’t just bureaucratic exercises—they’re building blocks for consistent educational quality.

-Competition Builds Global Skills
+Competition Develops Global Skills

-Live competitions create the kind of learning you can’t get from textbooks.
+There is no substitute for live competition-type learning, and it is not going to be found in textbooks.
 Students apply standardized curricula in real scenarios while navigating the minefield of cultural differences.
 It’s messy, uncomfortable, and incredibly valuable.

 Consider the GlobCom 2025 competition in Abu Dhabi, held earlier this year.
 Jaclyn Kotora from Emerson College discovered something important: “The experience taught me to navigate cultural differences and work across diverse styles, ultimately helping us build a campaign enriched by global perspectives.”
 Turns out, the best business ideas emerge when you’re forced to explain your thinking to someone who grew up with completely different assumptions.